charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 ## Episode IV

-For a time, the galaxy was at peace -- this is still largely the case at the beginning of Episode IV.
+For a time, the galaxy was at peace; this is still largely the case at the beginning of Episode IV.
 To everyday civilians the Empire is visible only through its security force, Stormtroopers, who are shown to be polite and professional:

-+ Stormtroopers are the only characters in the movies to ever use the "stun" setting on their blasters.
+- Stormtroopers are the only characters in the movies to ever use the "stun" setting on their blasters.
-+ When dealing with civilians, Stormtrooper weapons are not even loaded.
+- When dealing with civilians, Stormtrooper weapons are not even loaded.
 Troopers are ordered to load their weapons upon learning that Han Solo -- who just murdered someone in a bar fight -- is on the run nearby.
-+ Stormtroopers do not unduly invade civilian homes.
+- Stormtroopers do not unduly invade civilian homes.
 Even when pursuing the dangerous Han Solo, they bypass locked doors.

 The peace will not last.
-Not content to serve, Vader and his daughter, Leia, have enlisted a terrorist organization called the Rebellion; Leia leads them under a false name to disguise her connection to Vader.
+Not content to serve, Vader and his daughter, Leia, have enlisted a terrorist organization called the Rebellion.
+Leia leads them under a false name to disguise her connection to Vader.
 Their aim is to depose Palpatine and install the Skywalker line as monarchs.

 ![](/assets/images/tasp/locked_door.jpg)
 *Source: [The Skywalker Paradigm](http://ammonra.org/skywalkerparadigm/a_leiaknew_anh_comp.html)*

-Grand Moff Tarkin is a high-ranking Imperial officer with his own ideas about the future of the Empire.
-He has used the Rebellion as an excuse to create the Death Star, a space station with titanic destructive potential.
-He is a threat, not only to Vader and Leia's plans, but to the galaxy as a whole.
+Rebel attacks against the Empire have led to the creation of the Death Star, a space station with titanic destructive potential.
+The Death Star is commanded by Tarkin, a high-ranking Imperial officer with his own ideas about the future of the Empire.
+Tarkin is a threat, not only to Vader and Leia's plans, but to the galaxy as a whole.

 Leia travels to Tatooine to barter with Kenobi, the last Jedi.
 He is an old enemy of Vader, but she hopes to enlist his aid against the madman Tarkin nonetheless.
 Before landing, however, her crew mutinies.
-Intent on her mission, Leia surreptitiously deploys the droids Artoo and Threepio to seek out Kenobi on her behalf.
+Leia surreptitiously deploys the droids Artoo and Threepio to seek out Kenobi on her behalf.

 Vader rescues Leia and executes her mutinous lieutenant.
 He then brings her to the nearby Death Star as a "prisoner" to avoid arousing suspicion.
 For the duration of her stay on the Death Star, Vader is constantly protecting Leia.
 He personally oversees her interrogation.
 He steadies her when Alderaan is destroyed by the insane Tarkin.
 He convinces Tarkin to stay her execution.
 Ultimately, he even convinces Tarkin to let her escape the Death Star aboard the Millenium Falcon.